Official websites use .gov

 If you are releasing OSS source code for Unix-like systems (including Linux and MacOS), you should follow the usual conventions for doing so as described below:

-You may use existing industry OSS project hosting services such as SourceForge, Savannah, Tigris, Google code, Apache Software Foundation or Microsoft CodePlex.
+You may use existing industry OSS project hosting services such as SourceForge, Savannah, GitHub, or Apache Software Foundation.
+Wikipedia’s “Comparison of OSS hosting facilities” page may be helpful in identifying existing hosting facilities, as well as some of their pros and cons.
 Each hosting service tends to be focused on particular kinds of projects, so prefer a hosting service that well-matches the project.
 Using industry OSS project hosting services makes it easier to collaborate with other parties outside the U.S. DoD or U.S. government.

 If the project is likely to become large, or must perform filtering for public release, it may be better to establish its own website.
 Note that many of the largest commercially-supported OSS projects have their own sites.